matbrady/img-placeholder-src/README.md

 `npm run watch` - runs the wepack build and mocha tests.
 Watches for new changes
 `npm run build:dev` - runs the wepack build
 `npm run dev` - runs the webpack build and tests the application for errors.
+`npm run build` - builds various versions of the script to be used on the demo site and by browser

 ##### Update Example Page
 pushes current checked out branch to the remote github-pages (`gh-pages`) branch